mondrian-framework/mondrian-framework/packages/docs/docs/docs/guides/01-security.md

 }
 ```

-### `allows` Parameters
+### The `allows` Method

 The `allows` method takes an object with two optional keys:

 1.  `selection`: Defines which fields of the entity can be read (projection).
-    - `true`: Allows selection of all fields defined in the entity's model.
+    - `true`: Allows the selection of all fields defined in the entity's model.
-    - `{ field1: true, field2: true, ... }`: Allows selection only of the specified fields.
+    - `{ field1: true, field2: true, ... }`: Allows the selection of only the specified fields.
 Fields not listed or set to `false` cannot be selected.

 2.  `restriction`: Defines conditions that must be met for the `selection` rule to apply (filtering).
 The structure mirrors the `where` clause used in `retrieve` capabilities, allowing checks like `{ id: { equals: userId } }` or `{ status: { in: ['published', 'archived'] } }`.
 If omitted, the `selection` applies unconditionally (within the context of the policy).